codepo8/developer-advocacy-handbook/things-not-to-say-on-stage.md

 **Replacements:**

 * "X, Y and Z are using this heavily to deliver their products.
-Here are some case studies that show the positive results..."
+Here are some case studies that show the positive results…"
-* "Using X gives you a starting point you can rely on and makes it easier to explain to your replacement how to take over the product..."
+* "Using X gives you a starting point you can rely on and makes it easier to explain to your replacement how to take over the product…"
-* "The benefits of X are Y, which makes it a professional tool to use..."
+* "The benefits of X are Y, which makes it a professional tool to use…"

-You achieve professionalism with experience and by learning about new thing and retaining them.
+You achieve professionalism with experience and by learning about new things and retaining them.
 Things people say on stage and define as "best practice" need validation by professionals.
 It is not up to you as a presenter to define that.

 ## A quick check

 There are more unintentional destructive expressions.
 Read through your talks and watch your videos and then ask yourself: "how would I feel listening to this if I didn't know what I know?".
 Then remove or rephrase accordingly.

-Our market grew as fast as it did by being non-discriminatory of background or level of education.
+> **Fact:** Our market grew as fast as it did by being non-discriminatory of background or level of education.
 Granted, most of us grew up in safe environments and were lucky enough to have free schooling.
 But there are a lot of people in our midst who came from nowhere or at least nowhere